• Dental Work Risk Assessment

 Your score provides an estimate of your current risk for developing work-related aches, fatigue, and musculoskeletal strain based on your work demands, posture habits, movement capacity, and reported symptoms.
 This assessment is designed for educational and injury-prevention purposes only and is not a medical diagnosis.

-15-30 (Low Risk): Your current habits and physical capacity suggest a lower risk of developing work-related discomfort.
-Continue maintaining healthy movement and recovery strategies.
+15-35 (Low Risk): Your current habits and physical capacity suggest a lower risk of developing work-related discomfort.
+Continue maintaining healthy movement, strength, and recovery strategies to support long-term career longevity.

 Remember: The goal is not perfect posture or avoiding movement—it's building a body that can better tolerate the demands of your profession.
 Prevention is most effective before symptoms become limiting.